EGA-archive/LocalEGA/CONTRIBUTING.md

    duplicated or wasted efforts, but they take place in the comment section of the related issue (see point 4), not in the PR.

-   In other words, we don't discuss when the work is done, and there is no recourse, such that it's either accept or reject.
+   Essentially, we don't want to open discussions when the work is done, and there is no recourse, such that it's either accept or reject.
 We think we can do better than that, and introduce a finer grained acceptance, by involving _beforehand_ discussions so that everyone is on point.